The following frequently asked questions are designed to help students navigate and interpret Degree Works worksheets.

 What is Degree Works?

 Yes.
-You may print your worksheet using standard printing tools. for the bet results, we recommend you use the Save as PDF function.
+You may print your worksheet using the print icon located towards the top of the worksheet.
+For the best results, we recommend you use the Save as PDF function.
 The PDF output is specially styled for readability and saving.
 A PDF can be saved your hard drive or network space, and can even be mailed to your advisor if you are corresponding or seeking advice.

 Can I access Degree Works on any computer?

 Yes.
 Degree Works is a web based tool.
-It will work on virtually all modern web browsers.
+It will work on virtually all modern web browsers including mobile phones and tablets.
 Older web browsers that do not comply with current web standards may experience display issues.
-Officially supported desktop browsers are: Chrome, Safari, Internet Explorer (9+) and Firefox.
+Officially supported desktop browsers are: Chrome, Safari, and Firefox.

 Is my data safe and secure?